sh-csg/moodle-mod_progresspath/README.md

 # progress paths

 A progresspath provides an easy way of improving the visualization of activities in a moodle course.
-Activities are represented as places (i.e. dots) on the map, connected by paths (i.e. lines).
+Activities are represented as items (i.e. dots) on the map, connected by paths (i.e. lines).
 Activities and paths are initially invisible.
-Every time an activity attached to a place is completed, the place changes its color (e.g. from red to green) and all connected paths and places are gradually revealed.
+Every time an activity attached to a place is completed, the place changes its color (e.g. from red to green) and all connected paths and items are gradually revealed.

 ## Use of progresspaths